Apple and Hackergal take Hour of Code to the next level

 I love Hour of Code.
 I've gone every year that Apple has hosted it.
 And it keeps getting better every year.

-That's thanks to the new apps and app updates, like Swift Playground, new course material, like Everyone Can Code and Everyone Can Create, and even new devices like the 10.2-inch iPad.
+That's thanks to the new apps and app updates, like Swift Playgrounds, new course material, like Everyone Can Code: Puzzles and Everyone Can Create, and even new devices like the 10.2-inch iPad.

 Sure, these platforms and tools are used all year long in many schools.
-But our of code is a special opportunity every year to catch the attention of schools who haven't looked at the importance of code literacy, or kids who have been hesitant to give it a try.
+But Hour of Code is a special opportunity every year to catch the attention of schools who haven't looked at the importance of code literacy, or kids who have been hesitant to give it a try.

-This year I went to the Computer Science Education Week at Artscape Daniels Launchpad in Toronto for Hour of Code.
+This year I went to the Computer Science Education Week at Artscape Daniels Launchpad in Toronto.
 There, grade 5 and 6 students from 3 public schools in the Toronto Catholic District School Board (TCDSB) we're in attendance: St. John XXIII, Our Lady of Lourdes, and St. Dunstan.

-It was run by Hackergal founder and executive director, Lucy Ho, founder and executive director, and special developer guest included Toronto's own Snowman.
+It was run by Hackergal founder and executive director, Lucy Ho, and special developer guests — Toronto's own Snowman.

 I love that local developer guests are included.
 It makes everything seem more real and also more attainable.
-And since snowman makes games, it's also very relatable and inspiring for the children.
+And since Snowman makes games, it's also very relatable and inspiring for the children.
 It's something almost every one of them has dropped of doing.

-Hackergal runs workshops using Everyone Can Code, Swift Playgrounds, and Xcode all the time.
+Hackergal runs workshops using Everyone Can Code and Swift Playgrounds on iPad, and Xcode on Mac all the time throughout the year.
 When I asked why Apple and Apple technologies, instead of Chromebooks and the like, Lucy explained that the experience for the children, being able to use a friendly and intuitive device, with software that gets out of their way and doesn't keep getting in their way, just leads to better results.
 And Lucy's team was incredibly good at engaging with the children.
 They played a few games to get started, then dove right into Swift Playgrounds.

 Each child got a lot of attention from the group.
 No one seemed shy or intimidated.
 They all knew how to use iPads already.
 And the Swift Playgrounds format was just incredibly natural to use.

 I wasn't able to stay for the afternoon session, but I got a preview of it.
 And I loved it.
-Using Keynote, the children had to think of a problem that they wanted to solve in their daily life, and then come up with a simple app that could help them accomplish it.
-It was very similar to Apple's Prototyping session at WWDC, or the new one at today at Apple.
+Using Keynote and Apple's App Design Journal on iPad, the children had to think of a problem that they wanted to solve in their daily life, and then come up with a simple app that could help them accomplish it.
+It was very similar to Apple's Prototyping sessions at WWDC, or the new one at Today at Apple.

 Children who are more artistically inclined could work in storyboards.
 The ones who like to code the best could figure out logic flows.
 I really wish I could've stayed.
 Not just to watch.
 But to try it out.
 Apple deserves huge credit for just how much they're investing in education, right down to the curriculum.